World News | G-20 to Hold Tough on Russia, Urge End to Ukraine War | LatestLY

 Inflation and slowing economies are weighing on countries that have imposed penalties on Russia for starting the war.
 Higher costs for energy and food have destabilised business activity around the world, as much of Europe prepares to brave the winter without imports of Russian natural gas.

-In opening the summit, host Indonesian President Joko Widodo impressed on the gathering what's at stake.
+In opening the summit, Widodo impressed on the gathering what's at stake.
 “If the war does not end, it will be difficult for the world to move forward,” he said.

 He spoke days after Ukraine retook the strategic city of Kherson from Russian forces, in his country's latest step in a counteroffensive that has forced Moscow to withdraw its forces from previously-occupied areas.